 PENNSYLVANIA HILLCLIMB ASSOCIATION EVENTS

-Philly Region participates in the Pennsylvania Hillclimb Association (www.pahillclimb.org) which is celebrating its 60th Anniversiary in 2019.
+Philly Region participates in the Pennsylvania Hillclimb Association (www.pahillclimb.org) which is celebrating 64 years of events in 2023.
 Whether you are interested in seeing what it takes to drive in one of these events, are interested in volunteering to work at a corner (and get the best view in the house), or just want to spectate, be sure to go to one of these great events to see the terrific cars and excellent driving.

 The PHA series is operated under the Hillclimb Rules on their webpage.
-Below is the PHA’s 2019 Schedule.
-Be sure to check their website for updates.
+Below is the PHA’s 2023 Schedule.
+Be sure to check their website for updates, registration info, and results.
 Volunteer workers are always welcome, with on-the-job training there's no better way to get closer to the action!

 These events present something of a middle-ground between Solo and Club Racing.
 Like Solo, these events are typically scored or timed one-car-at-a-time as opposed to wheel-to-wheel racing for position on track like in Club Racing.
 Like Solo, you can participate in some of these events with the standard safety equipment in a street vehicle (seat belts) and helmet, while other events will require additional safety equipment such as a roll cage and driver safety equipment such as a firesuit.